Second siege of Ulsan

 The allied army, number 29,500 men, laid siege to Tosan near Ulsan in late October.
 The fortress was too heavily fortified to attempt an assault, however a series of engagements did occur around the area, resulting in more than 2,000 Japanese casualties.
-Allied forces lifted the siege on 2 November.
-Katō Kiyomasa's men departed for Japan on 14 December 1598.
-Although the battle was ended in complete victory for the Japanese forces, their commanders such as Hachisuka Iemasa and Kuroda Yoshitaka were not pursuing the battered Ming army.
-Their action were reported by Nagataka Fukuhara, which incurred the wrath of Toyotomi Hideyoshi.
+Allied forces lifted the siege on 2 November, and Katō Kiyomasa's men departed for Japan shortly afterward.
+Hachisuka Iemasa and Kuroda Yoshitaka were reported by Nagataka Fukuhara for not pursuing the allied army, which incurred the wrath of Toyotomi Hideyoshi.